jackokaiser/vanlab/content/blog/bring-back.md

 ---
 title: Bringing back the van
 date: 2020-07-16
+cover: /assets/tank.jpg
 ---

-The first time we drove the van was to drive it back from Munich to Karlsruhe.
-We have also tanked natural gas for the first time, without problems.
+To bring the car back we drove it from Munich to Karlsruhe (around 300km), entirely on natural gas (we tanked somewhere in the middle).
+Tanking was straightforward and quick.
+Driving the van feels pretty good and the engine is quite powerful, allowing speeds above 110km/h.